 Prometheus – The Titan is credited with the creation of human life and is associated with fire and kilns.

 Zeus – The son of Kronos, Zeus was also the King of the Olympians (descendants of Titan Kronos) who overthrew his father and other Titans, and thus became the supreme deity of the Greek pantheon.
 He was associated with the sky, weather, law and order, destiny and fate, and kingship.

 Poseidon – One of the brothers of Zeus, Poseidon was regarded as the lord of the seas, floods, and droughts, while also being associated with earthquakes and horses.

-Hades – The eldest of the Olympians and elder brother of Zeus, the ever-mysterious (and often ominous) Hades was the ruler of the Underworld.
+Hades – The eldest of the Olympians and elder brother of Zeus, the ever-mysterious (and often ominous) god was the ruler of the Underworld.

 Hera – The queen of the Olympian Greek gods and the sister/wife of Zeus, Hera embodied the aspects of marriage, women, childbirth, and even the stars in heaven.

 Demeter – Another daughter of Kronos, Demeter was venerated as the Greek goddess of agriculture, harvest, grain, and bread.

 Aphrodite – A unique deity who was (sometimes) considered as one of the direct descendants of the Primordial Greek gods and yet not counted as a Titan (but rather worshipped as an Olympian), Aphrodite was associated with beauty, love, and pleasure.